This Restructuring Bonds course can also be presented in-house via live webinar.

-The programme will review the impact of the draft ECB guidance on leveraged transactions.
+The Restructuring Bonds Course will review the impact of the draft ECB guidance on leveraged transactions.

 Restructuring high yield bonds pose a range of challenges not found in dealing with purely loan-driven structures; custody chains means that noteholders are more difficult (and take longer) to identify; the listed nature of notes means that all stakeholders need to be aware of market abuse aspects; the machinery for instituting action in bonds is more convoluted than loans, since notes are invariably governed by NY State law restructurings may need to take account of compliance with onerous U.S. securities’ laws and last, bond restructurings often use different tools not available in loan structures, such as Exchange offers and consent solicitations (which can be used to covenant strip notes in certain circumstances).
 The market has also experienced an increase in coersive exchange offers where parties have made use of innovative solutions to encourage holders to accept and discourage holdouts from remaining on the side-lines.
 DTEK’s triple track Exchange offer, Scheme and consent solicitation being an excellent example.